 In the 1990's, with the fall of the Communist rule in Hungary, the building was renovated and rebuilt.
 This is also when the monument for the memorial for the Jewish Holocaust victims was added, including the memorial for the Hungarian Jews and Raoul Wallenberg.

-Other prominent features here are the position of the stage in front of the synagogue rather than its center.
+Another prominent feature here is the position of the stage at front of the synagogue, rather than at its center.

 Some things that cannot be seen during the visit here are as follows:

 The language of the prayers, which, as the practice of theologians, is the local language, in this case, Hungarian.

 The choir of the mixed synagogue - a choir of men and women together.